 Sugar?
 Yes, please!
 Adam Levine rocked a classic quiff haircut with medium length hair all around.
 The clean and neat quiff styling showed off his radiant face very well.

-Types of Quiff Haircuts
+Different Types of Quiff Hairstyle

 11. Swept Back